 There are statistical programmes that can help you to do the meta analysis such as RevMan (Cochrane programme that is free to download from their website).

 This is a visual representation of contribution of each study displaying estimates (symbols) and confidence intervals (displayed by length).
-There is also a visual representation of combined estimate and hetrogeneity of studies.
+There is also a visual representation of combined estimate and heterogeneity of studies.

 Heterogeneity is variation between the estimates over and above the natural sampling variation.
 A test for heterogeneity examines the null hypothesis that all studies are evaluating the same effect.
 It is performed at the same time as the estimates are combined (usually given as a chi-squared statistic).
 Overall, estimate and confidence interval can take heterogeneity into account, as in a random effects meta-analysis.
 The two main models for meta-analysis are Fixed effect and Random effects.
 They make different assumptions about heterogeneity.

 When different studies have largely different results, this can be random error or heterogeneity.
 To test homogeneity, use chi-square or Fisher's exact test for small studies.
 Power of test tends to be low with few studies but offers guidance.
 It may detect clinically unimportant differences with many studies.
 The narrow question of yes/no isn't useful if heterogeneity is inevitable.
 Basic but informative method is to produce a graph in which individual outcomes are plotted together with 95% CI.

 Cochran's Q can be used to test heterogeneity.
 It uses degrees of freedom (df).
 If Cochran's Q is statistically significant, there is positive heterogeneity and it must be explored.
 If it is not statistically significant but df is greater than 1, it could be possible heterogeneity so explore heterogeneity.
 There is no heterogeneity if Cochran's Q is not statistically significant and df is less than 1.